vno-tse/interviews/README.md

 # Interview Task #10
-Add your initials and favourite colour to the list below
+Add your initials and favourite animal to the list below

-- KL blue
+- KL sloth
 - VJ cat